HWilliamgo/FastViewTree/README.md

-`FastViewTree` is a Kotlin written android lib which provides the ability to fetch the view tree information during runtime. `FastViewTree` gives you another option during debugging some complex UI issue.
+`FastViewTree` is a Kotlin written android lib which provides the ability to fetch the view tree information during runtime.

+`FastViewTree` gives you another option during debugging some complex UI issue.

 `FastViewTree` comes with not only view tree info but also size and visibility info of the view.

 The coordinates info of view is not yet included but is on the plan.

-FastViewTree是Kotlin编写的android库，它提供了在运行时获取视图树信息的能力。“FastViewTree”在调试一些复杂的UI问题时提供了另一个选项。

-FastViewTree不仅提供了视图树信息，还提供了视图的大小和可见性信息。

-视图的坐标信息尚未包括在内，但在计划中。

 ### Download